crowdtainer/dapp-contracts/README.md

 // A few examples:

-// To create a new crowdtainer: npx hardhat createCrowdtainer --network localhost
+// To create a new crowdtainer: npx hardhat createCrowdtainer --network localhost --agent 0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266
+// where the last parameter is the address of the agent/service provider address

 // To make a user join a crowdtainer project: npx hardhat join --user neo --crowdtainerid 1 --quantities 200 --network localhost